 Withdrawing money from your marketplace

-Want to set a minimum amount of money or threshold if you will to withdraw from your WordPress powered micro job marketplace?
-Well this is where you can do it.
+Want to set a minimum amount of money or threshold if you will withdraw from your WordPress powered micro job marketplace?
+Well, this is where you can do it.
 Simply choose an amount you wish and the theme will save it for you.

 Search Settings section for MicroJobEngine theme

 This section actually does what it say’s on the tin.
 It deals with the search section which is displayed just under the menu bar on the homepage.

 You can upload an image and choose a headline for your page and of course a subheading it will be displayed thus:

 About settings section